Sanyo Eneloop Rechargeable Batteries

 A set of four fully-charged 2700 mAh NiMH will provide enough power to shoot 200 to 300 shots with 50% flash usage and zoom.
 The 2700 mAh batteries are supposed to hold the charge longer.
 I have progressively used 1800 mAh, 2100 mAh, 2300 mAh and 2700 mAh since I first stared using a digital camera in 2003.
 All have been Sanyo NiMH.

 When I was in Tokyo, I first saw the Sanyo Eneloop batteries.
 The sales staff in his broken English told me that these batteries will last up to 1000 recharging cycles.The best thing was that they came fully charged.
 Normal NiMH batteries have to be charged first before they can be used.
-I was skeptical but bought a set anyway for Wuan and bought the Sanyo NC-MR58 refresh charge that came with four 2700 mAh NiMH betteries and another set of four 2700 mAh NiMH batteries.
+I was skeptical but bought a set anyway for Wuan and bought the Sanyo NC-MR58 refresh charger that came with four 2700 mAh NiMH betteries and another set of four 2700 mAh NiMH batteries.

 The refresh function of the Sanyo NC-MR58 is supposedly to keep the lifespan of the batteries longer.
 This is achieved by the discharging the batteries first with the press of a button on the charger and then it will automatically recharge the batteries to full to prevent the memory effect that is prevalent with NiMH batteries.
 The memory effect prevents NiMH batteries from being fully charged.